It was almost indiscernible, but the Englischer Garten gave it away. Munich was changing.

 Midday still turned tourists and locals alike into sticky-skinned creatures trying to avoid embarrassing sweaty contact on the subway.

-But on occasion the temperature in the late evenings had dipped such that a shawl or, heaven forbid, a cardigan was called for.
+But on occasion, the temperature in the late evenings had dipped such that a shawl or, heaven forbid, a cardigan was called for.

 Nonetheless, during the dog days of summer, I couldn’t believe that seasons could turn as they have been doing for the past few millennia.

 The fallacy revealed itself, however, during a Sunday afternoon jog through the woods of Munich’s largest public park, the Englischer Garten.
+Leaves were falling.

 Autumn in Munich

-At first, I did a double take, worried that some blight had affected the stretch of horse chestnuts, which were strewing their leaves in front of my 11-minute mile.
+At first, I did a double-take, worried that some blight had affected the stretch of horse chestnuts, which were strewing their leaves in front of my 11-minute mile.

 I panicked.
 There was still so much to do!

-Season-induced FOMO (fear of missing out) pushed up my heart rate and I raced back home faster than my personal best to plan my last week of holiday in Munich.
+Season-induced FOMO (fear of missing out) pushed up my heart rate, and I raced back home faster than my personal best to plan my last week of holiday in Munich.

 Museums could wait until the rainy weekends of the winter months.
-I needed to make full use of the sunshine and outdoors of Munich.
+I needed to make full use of the sunshine and the outdoors of Munich.

 One name intersected the Venn diagram beautifully – Schloss Nymphenburg, known in English as Nymphenburg Palace.